vikejs/vike/examples/cloudflare-workers-react-full/readme.md

 ## Universal `fetch()`

-Note how we define a fetch function at `pageContext.fetch` that works for development as well as for the production worker.
+Note how we define a fetch function at `pageContext.fetch` that is universal: it works for development as well as for the production worker.

 The trick is to provide a different `fetch()` implementation at [worker/ssr.ts](worker/ssr.ts) and [dev-server/index.js](dev-server/index.js).